alexansaa/3D_HandShake/README.md

 # 📖 [3D_PaintTool] <a name="about-project"></a>

-**[Recipe app]**
+**[3D_PaintTool]**
-With the 3D_PaintTool app you are able to draw 3D figures in space.
-Use your mouse and the arrow keys in order to move arround all the space of the app.
+With the 3D_PaintTool app, you can draw 3D figures in space.
+Use your mouse and the arrow keys to move around the space of the app.
 Click around to create new shapes.
 Edit their colors and forms to create even better 3D figures.
-You can import and export other object into the space too!
+You can import and export other objects into the space too!

-3-dimensional drawing engine that includes camera rotation and translation at will using the A,S,D,Q,W,E keys.
+3-dimensional drawing engine that includes camera rotation and translation at will using the A, S, D, Q, W, and E keys.
 With right click and drag you can rotate the camera on the same axis.
 If you hold down R and click the left button, the program begins to take coordinates for a new figure.